jerryhgladinet/newdocs/admin/new_admin/client_downloads.rst

 -------------

 If there are clients for other platforms (e.g., Linux, web browser extensions), they can be listed here with instructions for installation and configuration.

+   * **Generate pre‑configured installers** – For Windows and Mac clients, you can create custom installers that

+pre‑configure the cluster URL, ensuring users can log in without manual setup.